-I gave this SF Bay Area ride its name due to two things: (1) it is as flat as a felixwong.com self-supported century will get, and (2) it goes through 3 of the major bodies of water between Fremont-Belmont-Los Altos: the San Francisco Bay via Dumbarton Bridge, the Crystal Springs Reservoir, and the Stevens Creek Reservoir.
+I gave this San Francisco Bay Area ride its name due to two things: (1) it is about as flat as a century ride can get in this area, and (2) it goes through 3 of the major bodies of water between Fremont-Belmont-Los Altos: the San Francisco Bay via Dumbarton Bridge, the Crystal Springs Reservoir, and the Stevens Creek Reservoir.

-It’s not the most exciting ride (though I suppose most flat rides aren’t), but it’s a good recovery or winter-season one!
+It’s not the most exciting ride—I suppose most flat rides aren’t—but it’s a good recovery or winter-season one.

 |0||Central Park in Fremont (near Stevenson/Paseo Padre intersection)|

 |L (west-north) on Thornton.|

 |West onto Dumbarton Bridge bike path (on south side of Bridge)|

 |L. (south, then west) on Willow Rd. in Menlo Park (next intersection after University and 84)|